Oocyte cryopreservation: Method

-The egg retrieval process for oocyte cryopreservation is the same as that for in vitro fertilization.
-This includes one to several weeks of hormone injections that stimulate ovaries to ripen multiple eggs.
-When the eggs are mature, final maturation induction is performed, preferably by using a GnRH agonist rather than human chorionic gonadotrophin (hCG), since it decreases the risk of ovarian hyperstimulation syndrome with no evidence of a difference in live birth rate (in contrast to fresh cycles where usage of GnRH agonist has a lower live birth rate).
+The egg retrieval process for oocyte cryopreservation is the same as that for IVF (In vitro fertilisation).
+This process includes one to several weeks of hormone injections that stimulate ovaries to ripen multiple eggs.
+When the eggs are mature, final maturation induction is performed.
 The eggs are subsequently removed from the body by transvaginal oocyte retrieval.
 The procedure is usually conducted under sedation.
 The eggs are immediately frozen.

-The egg is the largest cell in the human body and contains a large amount of water.
+The egg is the largest cell in the human body and contains large amounts of water.
 When the egg is frozen, the ice crystals that form can destroy the integrity of the cell.
-To prevent this, the egg must be dehydrated prior to freezing.
+To prevent this, the egg must be dehydrated before freezing.
 This is done using cryoprotectants which replace most of the water within the cell and inhibit the formation of ice crystals.

-Eggs (oocytes) are frozen using either a controlled-rate, slow-cooling method or a newer flash-freezing process known as vitrification.
+Eggs (oocytes) are frozen using either a controlled rate, a slow-cooling method, or a newer flash-freezing process known as vitrification.
 Vitrification is much faster but requires higher concentrations of cryoprotectants to be added.
 The result of vitrification is a solid glass-like cell, free of ice crystals.
-Vitrification has been developed and successfully applied in IVF treatment with the first live birth following vitrification of oocytes achieved in 1999.
-Vitrification eliminates ice formation inside and outside of oocytes on cooling, during cryostorage and as the oocytes warm.
-Vitrification is associated with higher survival rates and enhanced development compared to slow-cooling when applied to oocytes in metaphase II (MII).
+Vitrification has been developed and successfully applied in IVF treatment with the first live birth following the vitrification of oocytes achieved in 1999.
+Vitrification eliminates ice formation inside and outside of oocytes on cooling, during cryostorage, and as the oocytes warm.
+Vitrification is associated with higher survival rates and enhanced development compared to slow-cooling when applied to oocytes in metaphase II.
 Vitrification has also become the method of choice for pronuclear oocytes, although prospective randomized controlled trials are still lacking.